rust-lang/book/src/ch18-03-pattern-syntax.md

 }
 ```

+<span class="caption">Listing 18-16: Matching on nested enums</span>

+The pattern of the first arm in the `match` expression matches a
+`Message::ChangeColor` enum variant that contains a `Color::Rgb` variant, and
+then the pattern binds to the three inner `i32` values.
+The pattern of the
+second arm also matches a `Message::ChangeColor` enum variant, but the inner
+enum matches the `Color::Hsv` variant instead.
+We can specify these complex
+conditions in one `match` expression even though two enums are involved.

 #### Destructuring Structs and Tuples

 We can mix, match, and nest destructuring patterns in even more complex ways.